learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-There is another handy feature of `\cmidrule`, you can shorten it on either end
+There is another useful feature of `\cmidrule`.
+You can shorten it on either end
-with an optional argument enclosed in parenthesis:
+with an optional argument enclosed in parentheses:

 <!-- {% raw %} -->
 ```latex